Moving with You

 The movements emerge between a constant back and forth of caring for oneself and caring for another.
 In the practice, it manifests as someone leading and the other following and the roles can switch at any moment.

-or my friend and fellow movement artist, Franziska Böhm, who practised with me with immense openness, curiosity and care.
+This movement practice would not have been born without my student in the school or my friend and fellow movement artist, Franziska Böhm, who practised with me with immense kindness, openness, curiosity and care.